108mk/Quantum_Tech_Project_M_Tech_IISc/README.md

 >>
 >> Towards provably efficient Quantum algorithms for large-scale Machine-learning models [Pre-print: JunyuLiu,.., Liang Jiang 2023]

-## Phase-II (November- December 23): Drafting the problem statement with a tentative roadmap to approach it.
-Approval from the advisor and M.Tech project committee.
+## Phase-II (November- December 23): Research Proposal with exact problem Statement
+> Drafting the problem statement with a tentative roadmap to approach it.
+>
+> Approval from the advisor and M.Tech project committee.

+## Phase-III (January- June 24): Working on the Proposal.
+> ... (to be updated in due date)